Fontan7/tripleX/README.md

 Learning c++ beginner terminal game.

-If you want to play it, go to main -> triplex.exe -> download -> press Run anyway on windows when prompted.
+If you want to play it; Go to main -> triplex.exe -> download -> press Run anyway on windows when prompted.

 Tutorial: